MrCrazy8/Prepare/README.md

 # Features
 This script includes many useful tools in different categories, So by this script you can install different tools easily.
-In fact by installing this script you don't need to look for different repositories, commands or resources to install a tool, Just by enter a number you can install your favirote tool.
+In fact, by installing this script you don't need to look for different repositories, commands or resources to install a tool, Just by entering a number you can install your favorite tool.

 # Requirements
 - Python 3.5